yesodweb/yesod/README.md

 There is a single Handler for each combination of ResourceName and Verb.
 A Handler takes some instance of Request and returns a Response.

+### HandlerMap

+Maps a ResourceName/Verb pair to a Handler.

+## Application

+An application is essentially a ResourceParser and HandlerMap.
+It also has some settings involved.

 # Static files

 All static files should go under the /static/ path.
 A typical application will